jhaycawasa00/Regular-Expressions-Using-the-Test-Method/Regular-Expressions-Using-the-Test-Method.md

 JavaScript has multiple ways to use regexes.
 One way to test a regex is using the .test()method.
 The .test()method takes the regex, applies it to a string (which is placed inside the parentheses), and returns trueor falseif your pattern finds something or not.

 let testStr = "freeCodeCamp";

 let testRegex = /Code/;

 testRegex.test(testStr);

 // Returns true

-Instruction
+Instruction:
 Apply the regex myRegexon the string myStringusing the .test()method.

-Tests
+Tests:
 - You should use .test()to test the regex.
 - Your result should return true.

-Challenge seed
+Challenge seed:

 let myString = "Hello, World!";

 let myRegex = /Hello/;

 let result = myRegex; // Change this line

-Solution
+Solution:

 let myString = "Hello, World!";

 let myRegex = /Hello/;

 let result = myRegex.test(myString); // Change this line